 “Levi Phillips used to do business in buying as many first time slaves as he could, training them, and turning a profit.
 Many people do not wish to spend time and energy on an untrained slave, and he saw this as an opportunity.
 It’s as though he placed a valuable item in an auction with only individuals who know it’s worth and hold a high appreciation for the item.
 He has a minimum price he wishes to get, but if the price is not met, he keeps the...merchandise...until he can get the price he would need to flip a profit.”

 “How does this help us get Ryne back?”
 Stephan muttered a bit, as he sent a pleading look to Landon.
 His eyes holding a mixture of longing and hurt.

 “I’m getting there Mr. Patterson, I was about to explain that part.”
 A ‘finally’ could have been heard from Ivory, though Landon pretended to not notice.
 “There is an organization which is very selective about their members, and recently many of them were found out, and killed, along with all of the young men and women who were in the households.
 These people were slave buyers, yes, but they didn’t buy a person to use them as a slave.
 The organization they belong too buys slaves for the soul purpose to rehabilitate them back into a normal lifestyle.”
 Ivory blinked a few times rapidly, though no one could be sure if it was to blink away her tears, or out of surprise.

 “Then, we’re going to contact them right?
 To get Ryne back?” she sat forward farther to the point Ivory had to place her hands on the table to keep balance.

 “Precisely, however” Landon signed, and finally help out the last file.
 “Levi Phillips is the only one in the organization who will be able to get into an auction house without being recognized as a member.”

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, Haley MaeWrite a Review